ajcarrillo/ajcarrillo/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+Dacodes
+- 🌱 I’m currently learning ...
+ReactJs
+- 👯 I’m looking to collaborate on ...
+ReactJs
+- 🤔 I’m looking for help with ...
+Vue PWA
+- 💬 Ask me about ...
+Laravel, VueJs and a little bit Django
+- 📫 How to reach me: ...
+[Twitter](https://twitter.com/ajCarrilloH)
+- ⚡ Fun fact: ...
+I'm a MTB newbie rider

 <!--
 **ajcarrillo/ajcarrillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.